Alfresco/docs-alfresco/process-services/latest/support/index.md

 title: Supported platforms
 ---

-Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Process Services 23.x.
+Here is a list of the individual components that have been through the complete Alfresco Quality Assurance and Certification activities for Alfresco Process Services 24.x.

 Choose a combination of products to build your own Supported Stack.
 If anything is unclear then please contact our Support team - submit a case via [Hyland Community]({% link support/latest/contact.md %}).

-{% capture twenty-three-two %}
+{% capture twenty-four-two %}

 | Version | Notes |
 | ------- | ----- |